 Sometimes your dissertation lost its appeal because you're in a boring section.
 Chapter two: literature review.
 Pages and pages of summarising what other people wrote.
 That's legitimately unmotivating, and it's temporary.
 You'll get through it.

-The importance of choosing appropriate and reliable sources for your literature review cannot be overstated, because the quality of your analysis is directly affected by the quality of the evidence on which it is based.
+The importance of choosing appropriate and reliable sources for your literature review is very important, because the quality of your analysis is directly affected by the quality of the evidence on which it is based.

 Sometimes your motivation vanished because you're afraid.
 You're writing your methodology chapter, and you realise your methodology has problems.
 Or you're analysing your data, and it doesn't show what you hoped.
 Fear masquerades as lack of motivation, but it's different.
 You need to address the fear, not motivate yourself.